consoledotdev/home/content/tools/server-monitoring.md

 Self-hosted monitoring is different from SaaS monitoring where everything is done for you in a single product.
-Although there are all-in-one self-hosted server monitoring tools, for the best setup you really need to deploy several product and integrate them.
+Although there are all-in-one self-hosted server monitoring tools, for the best setup you really need to deploy several products and integrate them.
 This is more operationally challenging - demonstrating the value of SaaS monitoring - but allows each tool to focus on what it does best.